Best Outdoor Cat Doors: Top Picks

 Depets Large Cat Door 4-Way Locking Flap

-• 4-way locking system lets you choose in-only, out-only, both, or fully locked for tailored access
+• 4-way locking system: Lets you choose between in-only, out-only, both, or fully locked for tailored access

 Strength